aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 ## **How to Apply and Create Color Scheme in Excel**
 Document themes make it easy to coordinate colors, fonts, and graphic formatting effects of Excel documents and update them quickly.
 Themes provide a unified look with named styles, graphical effects, and other objects used in a workbook.
 For example, the Accent1 style looks different in the Office and the Apex themes.
-Often, you apply a document theme and then amend it to how you want it.
+Often, you apply a document theme and then modify it to suit your needs.

 ### **How to Apply a Color Scheme in Excel**
 1. Open Excel and go to the "Page Layout" tab in the Excel ribbon.
-1. Click on the "Colors" button in the "Themes" section.
+2. Click on the "Colors" button in the "Themes" section.
 <br>
 <img src="color.png" width=70% />
-1. Choose a color palette that matches your requirements or hover over a scheme to see a live preview.
+3. Choose a color palette that matches your requirements or hover over a scheme to see a live preview.

 ### **How to Create a Custom Color Scheme in Excel**
 You can create your own color set to give your document a fresh, unique look or comply with your organization’s brand standards.

 1. Open Excel and go to the "Page Layout" tab in the Excel ribbon.
-1. Click on the "Colors" button in the "Themes" section.
+2. Click on the "Colors" button in the "Themes" section.
-1. Click "Customize Colors..." button.
+3. Click the "Customize Colors..." button.
 <br>
 <img src="color2.png" width=70% />

-1. In the "Create New Theme Colors" dialog box, you can select colors for each element by clicking on the color dropdowns next to them.
+4. In the "Create New Theme Colors" dialog box, you can select colors for each element by clicking on the color dropdowns next to them.
 You can choose colors from the palette or define custom colors using the "More Colors" option.
 <br>
 <img src="color3.png" width=70% />
-1. After selecting all the desired colors, provide a name for your custom color scheme in the "Name" field.
+5. After selecting all the desired colors, provide a name for your custom color scheme in the "Name" field.

-1. Click on the "Save" button to save your custom color scheme.
+6. Click on the "Save" button to save your custom color scheme.
 Your custom color scheme will now be available in the "Colors" drop-down menu for future use.

 ## **How to Create and Apply Color Scheme in Aspose.Cells**
 Aspose.Cells provides features for customizing themes and colors.